sabbey37/docs-cloud-cache/README.md

 For example: first use in body text is "Pivotal Cloud Cache (PCC)".
 In titles and headings and in subsequent use on the page, use "PCC".

-## About Branches
+## Branches in this Content Repo

-Currently, **v1.2-branch**, **v1.1-branch** and **v1.0-branch** are your branches for (already released) v1.2, v1.1, and v1.0 documentation.

-Use the **master** branch for unreleased, v1.3, documentation; you can make changes or PRs relevant to v1.2 on that branch.
+**master** - use for unreleased documentation, currently available on http://docs-pcf-staging.cfapps.io/p-cloud-cache/1-6.
+The master branch is the tree-trunk, so ALWAYS make changes you want carried forward in this branch.
+This includes:

+Unreleased features
+Doc bug fixes
+Doc reorganization or enhancement
+Then, if necessary, immediately cherry-pick/copy any changes that you want to push immediately to production into the appropriate "-live" branch below:

+**1.5-branch** - current branch for documentation that is assumed/expected to be live on http://docs.pivotal.io/p-cloud-cache/1-5.
+**1.4-branch** - current branch for documentation that is assumed/expected to be live on http://docs.pivotal.io/p-cloud-cache/1-4.
+**1.3-branch** - current branch for documentation that is assumed/expected to be live on http://docs.pivotal.io/p-cloud-cache/1-3.
+**1.2-branch** - not in use because the docs are no longer live.
+PDF available at http://docs.pivotal.io/archives/p-cloud-cache-1.2.2.pdf
+**1.1-branch** - not in use because the docs are no longer live.
+PDF available at http://docs.pivotal.io/archives/p-cloud-cache-1.1.5.pdf
+**1.0-branch** - not in use because the docs are no longer live.
+PDF available at http://docs.pivotal.io/archives/p-cloud-cache-1.0.8.pdf

 Other branches are sometimes created to PR corrections/edits back into live docs.

-The above info about branches comes from Megan Moore and Jane Day and is correct as of November 22, 2017.
+The above info about branches comes from Samia Nneji and Chris Wong and is correct as of November 15, 2018.

 ## Partials